harvardnlp/NeuralSteganography/README.md

 # STEGASURAS
 STEGanography via Arithmetic coding and Strong neURAl modelS

-This repository contains implementations of the steganography algorithms from ["Neural Linguistic Steganography," Zachary M. Ziegler*, Yuntian Deng*, Alexander M. Rush](https://arxiv.org/abs/1909.01496).
+Fork of the original implementations of the steganography algorithms from ["Neural Linguistic Steganography," Zachary M. Ziegler*, Yuntian Deng*, Alexander M. Rush](https://arxiv.org/abs/1909.01496).

-There is a breaking change in pytorch 1.2, make sure to use pytorch 1.0 as in requirements.txt.
+This fork is maintained and updated by Sabrina Ning.

+## Updates in this Fork

+Legacy libraries replaced:
+- `pytorch_transformers` &rarr; `transformers`
+- Updated other deprecated APIs

+All dependencies are listed in `requirements.txt`.

+**NOTE:** This fork only updates the arithmetic coding-based algorithm for compatibility with modern Python and PyTorch environments.
+The Huffman and binning algorithms remain in their original state and may not work out of the box.

 ## Online Demo

 Our online demo can be found at [https://steganography.live/](https://steganography.live/).

-## Language model
+## Language Model

 Experiments in the paper use the medium (345M parameter) GPT model via [pytorch_transformers](https://github.com/huggingface/pytorch-transformers).
 For compute reasons the default in this code base is the small version but the medium or large versions can be used by changing the `model_name` parameter of `get_model`.